gitaroktato/healthcheck-patterns/article.md

 The typical failures in a running Java application are the following:

 ### Bugs
 Caused by every developer just by the nature of coding.
 In average this is a [few bugs per 1000 lines of code][code-complete-bugs].

 ### Memory leaks
 Memory leaks occur, when the garbage collector fails to recycle a specific area of the heap and this area gradually grows over time.
 The JVM process will just exit if it runs out of memory, but until that it causes

 ### Thread leaks
+If you don't close your resources or don't manage your threads properly, thread leak can occur.
+This will suddenly lead your JVM to a complete stall while the CPU is going to spin at 100%.

 ### Configuiration issues